konstructio/kubefirst/docs/common/metaphor.md

 ## Best Practices

-The **Metaphor** applications provide a demonstration space for application best practices in a tangible way that's easy to apply to other projects.
+The **Metaphors** applications provide a demonstration space for application best practices in a tangible way that's easy to apply to other projects.
 When engineers discover good patterns to use in other projects, they can add that new idea in the most straightforward way possible to the Metaphor applications as well.
 By doing so our engineering team can fully engage with the best application approaches.

 ## CI/CD

-The **Metaphor** applications come with complete CI/CD processes including automated builds, container Helm chart creation, container and Helm chart publishing, linting, tests, GitOps deployments to `development`, `staging`, and `production` namespaces, release management, version management, and hotfixes.
+The **Metaphors** applications come with complete CI/CD processes including automated builds, container Helm chart creation, container and Helm chart publishing, linting, tests, GitOps deployments to `development`, `staging`, and `production` namespaces, release management, version management, and hotfixes.
 It serves as an excellent proving ground for changes to the CI/CD layer.